 Other than compensation agreements, and other arrangements which are described below and under "Item 11.
-Executive Compensation" herein, since January 1, 2021, there has not been, and there is not currently proposed, any transaction or series of similar transactions to which we were or will be a party in which the amount involved exceeded or will exceed the lesser of \$120,000 or the average of our total assets at year-end for the last two completed fiscal years and in which any director, executive officer, holder of 5% or more of any class of our capital stock, or any member of their immediate family had or will have a direct or indirect material interest.
+Executive Compensation" herein, since January 1, 2022, there has not been, and there is not currently proposed, any transaction or series of similar transactions to which we were or will be a party in which the amount involved exceeded or will exceed the lesser of \$120,000 or the average of our total assets at year-end for the last two completed fiscal years and in which any director, executive officer, holder of 5% or more of any class of our capital stock, or any member of their immediate family had or will have a direct or indirect material interest.

-On August 17, 2022, pursuant to a securities purchase agreement with certain institutional and accredited investors, dated August 15, 2022, the Company issued and sold, in a registered direct offering (the "August RD"), an aggregate of 1,411,764 shares of its Common Stock at an offering price of \$4.25 per share and, in a concurrent private placement (together with the August RD, the "August Offerings"), 1,411,764 unregistered investor warrants to purchase up to 1,411,764 shares of its Common Stock at an exercise price of \$5.25, for gross and net proceeds of \$5,999,997 and \$5,550,028, respectively.
-In connection with the August Offering, we issued to Iroquois Capital Investment Group LLC ("ICIG") 235,294 shares of Common Stock and warrants to purchase an additional 235,294 shares of Common Stock.
-In connection with the August Offering, we also issued to Iroquois Master Fund Ltd., an affiliate of ICIG ("IMF"), 352,941 shares of Common Stock and warrants to purchase an additional 352,941 shares of Common Stock.
+On August 17, 2022, pursuant to a securities purchase agreement with certain institutional and accredited investors, dated August 15, 2022, the Company issued and sold, in a registered direct offering (the "August RD"), an aggregate of 47,059 shares of its Common Stock at an offering price of \$127.50 per share and, in a concurrent private placement (together with the August RD, the "August Offerings"), 47,063 unregistered investor warrants to purchase up to 47,063 shares of its Common Stock at an exercise price of 157.50, for gross and net proceeds of \$5,999,997 and \$5,550,028, respectively.
+In connection with the August Offering, we issued to Iroquois Capital Investment Group LLC ("ICIG") 7,844 shares of Common Stock and warrants to purchase an additional 7,844 shares of Common Stock.
+ICIG is the beneficial owner of more than five percent of our Common Stock.
+In connection with the August Offering, we also issued to Iroquois Master Fund Ltd., an affiliate of ICIG ("IMF"), 11,765 shares of Common Stock and warrants to purchase an additional 11,765 shares of Common Stock.

-In addition, in connection with the February 2023 Offering we issued to ICIG 2,750 shares of our Series F Preferred Stock and warrants to purchase up to 1,219,512 shares of Common Stock.
-In connection with the February 2023 Offering we also issued to IMF 5,000 shares of Series F Preferred Stock and warrants to purchase up to 2,217,295 shares of Common Stock.
+In addition, in connection with the February 2023 Offering we issued to ICIG 2,750 shares of our Series F Preferred Stock and warrants to purchase up to 40,651 shares of Common Stock (adjusted to 864,780 shares of Common Stock pursuant to the terms of the Warrants following the Reverse Stock Split).
+In connection with the February 2023 Offering, we also issued to IMF 5,000 shares of Series F Preferred Stock and warrants to purchase up to 73,910 shares of Common Stock (adjusted to 1,572,328 shares of Common Stock pursuant to the terms of the Warrants following the Reverse Stock Split).